 Tip: reduce scrolling and load times by embedding videos in a Page or Book

-You can trim the start and end of your video and immediately send it to your personal category of the Online Video Server without having to manually upload any video files.
+There are editing options for the clip to be trimmed, chopped, and titles and credits can be added.
+The recording is immediately send it to your personal category of the Online Video Server without having to manually upload any video files.

 Then move the video into a public or secure category, or use the Moodle plugin to restrict access to your students.
 Further details are available in this guide to changing video categories.